aws-solutions/amazon-s3-glacier-refreezer/README.md

 The Amazon S3 Glacier Re:Freezer solution was built to directly address this customer requirement.

-The Amazon S3 Glacier Re:Freezer is a serverless solution that seamlessly copies all Amazon S3 Glacier Vault’s archives to a selected Amazon S3 bucket.

-With also configurable target storage class customers can select Amazon S3 Deep Archive for more cost efficient storage option or Amazon S3 Standard in the situations where all-at-once backup restore is required.
+With configurable target storage class customers can select Amazon S3 Deep Archive for more cost efficient storage option or Amazon S3 Standard in the situations where all-at-once backup restore is required.